Visit our Sister Sites:

 How to Grow Cabbage Plants

 Cabbage are hardy vegetables.
 They prefer the cool weather of spring and fall.
+Do not grow cabbages in mid summer.
 They do not like hot weather at all.
 At best, they will go dormant in the heat of mid-summer.
 More likely, they will bolt or rot.
-Grow cabbage in the spring or the fall.
+Growing cabbage in the spring or the fall is best.
 Better yet, grow it in the spring and the fall.
 A member of the mustard family, cabbage has a strong, distinct flavor.

 Cabbage withstands frosts, and even light freezes.
 Flavor improves after a frost.
 They are among the last of the vegetables harvested in the fall, sometimes harvested after a light snow.